-If thoracentesis does not uncover the cause of a pleural effusion (a fluid buildup in the space between the two layers of the pleura), a doctor may do a pleural biopsy.
+A needle biopsy of the pleura (pleural biopsy) may be done if thoracentesis Thoracentesis Thoracentesis is the placement of a needle through the skin into the chest cavity to withdraw a sample of fluid.
+In thoracentesis, fluid that has collected abnormally in the pleural space (termed... read more does not uncover the cause of a pleural effusion Pleural Effusion Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).
+Fluid can accumulate in the pleural... read more (a fluid buildup in the space between the two layers of the pleura).
 First, the skin is cleaned and anesthetized as for thoracentesis.
-Then using a larger cutting needle, a doctor takes a small sample of tissue from the pleura and sends it to a laboratory to be examined for signs of disorders, such as cancer or tuberculosis.
+Then, using a cutting needle, a doctor takes a small sample of tissue from the pleura and sends it to a laboratory to be examined for signs of disorders, such as cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
+About 85% of cases are related to cigarette smoking.
+One common symptom is a persistent cough or a change in the character... read more or tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs.
+Tuberculosis is spread mainly when people breathe air... read more .
 About 80 to 90% of the time, a pleural biopsy is accurate in diagnosing tuberculosis, but it is less accurate for diagnosing cancer and other disorders.